yui-tan/pyPromptChecker/README.md

 # pyPromptChecker
-"pyPromptChecker" is a script designed for analyzing AI-generated images created by AUTOMATIC/stable-diffusion-webui.
+A small script designed for analyzing AI-generated images created by AUTOMATIC/stable-diffusion-webui.
 It extracts incomprehensible strings embedded within image files, formatting them into human-readable.
 The formatted data can be exported as JSON and subsequently imported from the JSON output.
 Additionally, the script offers in-data search and basic file management functionalities.